 All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by any means without the prior written permission of Social Care Wales.
+No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by means without permission of Social Care Wales.
 Enquiries for reproduction outside the scope expressly permitted by law should be sent to the Chief Executive of Social Care Wales at the address given above.